wyhwong/SA-SAGamma/README.md

 # Kill Jupyter server
 make jupyter_down
 ```
-After set up the server, you can go to [here](https://localhost:8888) and the password is `sagamma`.
+After set up the server, you can go to [here](https://localhost:8888) and the password is `samsaga`.

 ---